JuergenSu/IotSensorNode/README.md

 | D4  | DATA    | 433 MHZ Recieve |

 ## Power Supply
 You should consider using a boost converter to power the 433 MHZ sender otherwise range will be limited.
-NodeMCU modules can typically handle more than 3.3 V at the VIN pin, check the builtin voltage regulator, mine rans fine at 9V.
+NodeMCU modules can typically handle more than 3.3 V at the VIN pin, check the builtin voltage regulator, mine runs fine at 9V.
+Morover an antenna for the 433 MHZ sender could boost range a lot